 Pardus is a free Massive Multiplayer Online Browser Game (MMOBG) playing in a future where traders, pirates and other pilots of various races and factions strive to gain wealth and fame in space.
-"If you're really into open-ended mercenary / trader games (like Origin's Privateer) this is crack." - user comment
+"I've played Runescape, Pardus, Travian, and Tibia.
+Only Pardus has kept my attention." - user comment

 Posted by Bladefist on July 29, 2003 at 10:57:47 PM (150 views)

 Jebus27 has released version 5.5 of the MegaMod.
 It's now fully compatible with the latest MoO3 patch.

 It includes the following modifications:

 Mithyk's Spy Mod